-Foods prepared and sold at markets require a temporary restaurant license from the county health department in the county where the food is served.
+Foods prepared and sold at Farmers Markets require a Temporary Restaurant License from the County Health Department in the county where the food is served.
 This requirement does not include samples and demonstrations discussed in the section below.
-NOTE: Vendors who cook any product at a farmers' market must either make sure it qualifies as a sample or demonstration, or must obtain a temporary restaurant license.
-(In some counties the Field Services Unit of the State Office of Environmental Services & Consultation does the licensing on behalf of the county.)
-County health department jurisdiction applies even if vendors of such foods also sell products subject to licensing by ODA's
+NOTE: Vendors who cook any product at a Farmers Market must either make sure it qualifies as a sample or demonstration or must obtain a Temporary Restaurant License.
+(In some counties, the Field Services Unit of the State Office of Environmental Services & Consultation does the licensing on behalf of the county.)
+County Health Department jurisdiction applies even if vendors of such foods also sell products subject to licensing by ODA's